UK blue chips led lower by Hargreaves as strong pound takes toll

-LONDON Britain's top share index dipped on Wednesday, depressed by a slide in Hargreaves Lansdown (HRGV.L) and oil stocks, though a jump in Bunzl's shares offered some relief.
+LONDON (Reuters) - Britain's top share index dipped on Wednesday, depressed by a slide in Hargreaves Lansdown (HRGV.L) and oil stocks, though a jump in Bunzl's shares offered some relief.

 The FTSE 100 .FTSE index fell 0.6 percent.
 A brief recovery was brought to an end in afternoon trading when Bank of England governor Mark Carney said the bank would debate an interest rate increase in the coming months.